stephan-nordnes-eriksen/feather_watch/README.md

 Light weight, cross platform, file system watcher.

 (!)
-Should work on windows, but I have not yet tested it becase I do not have access to a windows machine right now.
+Should work on windows, but I have not yet tested it because I do not have access to a windows machine right now.
 If you do, I would love for you to run the specs and see if it works :)

 [![Build Status](https://travis-ci.org/stephan-nordnes-eriksen/feather_watch.svg?branch=master)](https://travis-ci.org/stephan-nordnes-eriksen/feather_watch)